Navigating the Market in 2026: A Strategic Investment Framework

 Anticipating Market Downturns

 Volatility is a normal and expected feature of investing.
-Based on current conditions, our analysis indicates there is a 70% probability of a 10% or greater market drop within the next six months.
+Based on current conditions, my analysis indicates a 70% probability of a 10% or greater market drop within the next six months.

-This should not be viewed as a cause for panic, but as a predictable "pit stop" in a long-term journey.
+This should not cause panic; it’s a predictable "pit stop" in a long-term journey.

 Strategic Portfolio and Asset Allocation for 2026

-A resilient portfolio is not built on complexity or an attempt to forecast the future with perfect accuracy.
+A resilient portfolio isn’t built on complexity or an attempt to forecast the future with perfect accuracy.

 Core Allocation Principle: Stocks and Cash